TimmyTram/Image-WebApplication/README.md

 3. User Passwords are encrypted using bcrypt.
 4. Logged in users are stayed logged in as they navigate throughout the website until they logout.
 5. Image Post information are stored in the application's database.

+## Additional Notes
+1. The CSS might look weird on your screen.
+Sorry, my monitor size is a bit weird and was developing all the CSS in terms of my dimensions!